spec-driven development Articles

 Scenarios: How Remy's Agent-Authored Test Cases Work

 Remy scenarios are seed scripts the agent writes to put your dev database into a known state.
-Here's the execution model, the headless protocol, and why.
+Here's the execution model and the headless protocol.

 Manifest, Methods, Tables, Roles, Interfaces, Scenarios: The Remy Vocabulary